spacetelescope/style-guides/guides/software-versioning.md

 eye on how dependencies are evolving and set what version should be supported.
 However, two good rules of thumb are:

-* "The current version and the previous two" is often a reasonable choice of dependency support.
+* "The current version and the previous two minor releases" is often a reasonable choice of dependency support.
 This is shorthand for "what the majority of the user community uses", though, so if data on the user community's uptake is available, that is preferred over this rule of thumb.
 * Only versions supported by the dependency's maintainers should be supported by the dependent, unless the dependent software's maintainer is willing to take complete responsibility for support of the old version of the dependency

+Minimal pinning of dependencies should happen and should likely only be `>=` type of dependencies (e.g., `numpy>=1.12`) as opposed to pinning a dependency to a specific minor or patch release (i.e., don't use `numpy==1.12`).
+It is up to the package maintainer to regularly check for new releases of dependencies and to confirm they are working (this could be by automated weekly cron jobs, for example).
+If a dependency creates a release that breaks the maintainer's package, then the maintainer should create a point-release and pin an upper bound on the dependency and create an issue in their package to create a work-around for the dependency's new release.
+For example, if numpy 1.14 is released and results in a bug in our package then the point-release should be created to pin "numpy<=1.13" and an issue be created in the package to fix the error.
+It is not *expected* that this should happen as dependencies should use deprecation so there is a period of time over which changes can be made.

 Building these rules into the test infrastructure for the package can be a very useful way to catch changes in dependencies that may affect your package.

+One final thought is that it is up to the user of our packages to document package dependency versions if they need to create a reproducible environment (e.g., to reproduce a scientific result) in the future.
+So, if they install a specific version of our package, it is up to them to confirm the version of all their dependencies as well.

 ## Python